AGPO93/AGPO93.github.io/_posts/2017-07-18-SnakeGame.markdown

 thumb: quake_thumb.jpg
 ---

-We've been given the task to design an improve the game 'Snake' by adding or modifying features of the original game.
+We've been given the task to design an improve the game <b>'Snake'<b> by adding or modifying features of the original game.

 Here are the possible changes I will be implementing in my version of Snake: